bensadeh/circumflex/README.md

 ## Favorites
 You can save submissions you'd like to revisit later by adding them to Favorites.
-Press <kbd>f</kbd> to add the currently highlighted submission to your Favorites list.
-Favorited items can be removed with <kbd>x</kbd>.
+Press <kbd>f</kbd> to add the currently highlighted submission to your Favorites list or press <kbd>F</kbd> to add a submission by ID.
+Submissions can be removed from favorites with <kbd>x</kbd>.

 Favorites are stored in `favorites.json` in `~/.config/circumflex`.